5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/I225-V_FIX.md

 	- `sudo rm /Library/Preferences/SystemConfiguration/NetworkInterfaces.plist`
 	- `sudo rm /Library/Preferences/SystemConfiguration/preferences.plist`
 - Reset your Router
-- Dump the stock firmware (see Option 2 for [instructions](https://github.com/5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/blob/main/I225-V_FIX.md#flashing-the-firmware-with-openshell)) and analyze it in TextEdit or a HexEditor.
+- Dump the stock firmware (Steps 1 - 7 of [Option 2](https://github.com/5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/blob/main/I225-V_FIX.md#flashing-the-firmware-with-openshell)) and analyze it in TextEdit or a HexEditor.
 If the Subsystem ID, Subsystem-Vendor-ID are correct, you may not need a fix.

 ## Option 1: Using a SSDT with corrected header description
 Before flashing a custom firmware as a last resort, you can try to inject the Intel I225-V controller via an SSDT containing the correct Subsystem-ID and Subsystem Vendor-ID.
 The good guy MacAbe at Insanelymac Forums has written an SSDT for it.
 For macOS Ventura, you also need to inject the .kext version of the AppleIntel210Ethernet driver to make it work.